 Cooling Off Period

 Cork Counselling Services operates a cooling-off period on course fees which ends with the signing of the training contract at enrolment time.
 Applicants may withdraw at any time up to this deadline and receive a refund of tuition fees paid, less an administration fee of €300.
-No refunds will be issued to any student after the cooling-off period except where students are asked to leave the course, in which case the Training Institute will refund part of the fees.
+No refunds of fees or deposits will be issued to any student after the cooling-off period except where students are asked to leave the course, in which case the Training Institute will refund part of the fees.